infochimps-sales/smart-maintenance-demo/README.md

 The demo evolves these motors in run-to-fail mode until time t=200, and then (just for kicks) it switches to a _scheduled-maintenance_ strategy during times 200 < t < 400.
-During scheduled-maintenance operation, every engine is sent to the shop for maintenance, which simply removes some cruft and temporarily reduces the likelihood of motor failure.
+During scheduled-maintenance operation, every engine is sent to maintenance every 5 days, this simply removes some cruft and temporarily reduces the likelihood of motor failure.
 Meanwhile the SVM algorithm is trained on the run-to-fail data, which is simply the observed engine lifetimes versus their (P,T) settings.
-After training, the SVM algorithm is now able to use an engine's (P,T) settings to predict that engine's lifetime ie its estimated time-to-fail.
-Thereafter (at times t > 400) the engines are evolved in _predictive-maintenance_ mode, which simply sends an engine into maintenance when its predicted time-to-fail is one day hence.
+Once trained, the SVM algorithm is now able to use an engine's (P,T) settings to predict that engine's lifetime ie its estimated time-to-fail.
+Thereafter (at times t > 400) the engines are evolved using _predictive-maintenance_, which simply sends an engine into maintenance when its predicted time-to-fail is one day hence.
 The following diagram shows the SVM's so-called _prediction surface_, which map's the engines' predicted time-to-fail across the engines' (P,T) parameter space.
 Note that SVM's predicted time-to-fail does indeed recover